-Bilateral relations are very sound.
+The two countries enjoy very sound relations that date back to 1831.
 The first meeting of the German-Mexican Binational Commission was held in 2015.
 Topics discussed included politics, sustainable development, the environment and climate change, science, research and innovation, business and energy as well as culture and education.
-The aim of the commission is to steadily strengthen German-Mexican relations.
-A second meeting took place in May 2017 in Mexico.
-Mexican President Enrique Peña Nieto came to Germany on a state visit from 11 to 12 April 2016, during which 13 agreements were signed on a range of topics including energy, the climate and anti-corruption.
+The aim of the Commission is to steadily strengthen German-Mexican relations.
+A second meeting took place in Mexico in May 2017.
+Mexican President Enrique Peña Nieto came to Germany on a state visit from 11 to 12 April 2016.
+During the visit, 13 agreements were signed on a range of topics including energy, the climate and anti-corruption.
 In preparation for the G20 Summit in Hamburg, Federal Chancellor Angela Merkel paid a visit to Mexico from 9 to 10 June 2017.

 From June 2016 to June 2017, both Mexico and Germany organised elaborate series of events to showcase their respective countries.
-President Peña Nieto opened the Year of Mexico in Germany during his visit to Berlin in April 2016, while on 6 June 2016 in Mexico City, Germany’s then Foreign Minister Frank-Walter Steinmeier opened the Year of Germany in Mexico.
+President Peña Nieto opened the Year of Mexico in Germany in April 2016, while in Mexico City on 6 June 2016, Germany’s then Foreign Minister Frank-Walter Steinmeier opened the Year of Germany in Mexico.
 This encompassed more than 1400 individual events in the areas of science, business, sustainability and art and culture.
-Federal Chancellor Merkel and President Peña Nieto both attended a special ceremony to mark the end of the Year of Germany.
+In June 2017, Federal Chancellor Merkel and President Peña Nieto both attended a special ceremony to mark the end of the Year of Germany.

 The two countries’ Foreign Ministers meet frequently for consultations on bilateral and multilateral issues.

-Economic relations between Germany and Mexico are marked by considerable momentum.
-In particular, Germany’s already substantial – and still growing – investment in Mexico features prominently in bilateral economic relations.
+Economic relations between Germany and Mexico are very dynamic and are shaped in particular by Germany’s already substantial – and still growing – investment in Mexico.

-In 2016, bilateral trade reached 17.83 billion US dollars.
+In 2017, bilateral trade amounted to around 23 billion US dollars.
 Bilateral trade focuses mainly on the automotive sector as well as the chemical, pharmaceutical and electronics industries.
 Germany is Mexico’s most important trading partner in the European Union.

 Culture and education